linq2db/linq2db/Source/LinqToDB.Templates/README.md

 EnforceModelNullability        = true;
 // Defines method to distinguish value types from reference types by type name
 // used by nullable reference types feature to detect reference types, when only type name available
-// If EnableNullableReferenceTypes enabled, can throw following exception:
+// If EnableNullableReferenceTypes enabled, but value type not recognized properly
-// "Cannot resolve type name: {typeName}.
-Override IsValueType delegate to resolve it"
-// in that case you must provide your own resolver for unresolved types
+// you must provide your own resolver for unresolved types
 // IsValueType = typeName => {
 //    switch (typeName)
 //    {